 These included Mark Aldrich of Warsaw, a former state legislator and a commissioner of the Warsaw Peoria Wabash Railroad and Des Moines Rapids Railroad a partner with other commissioners including former Governor Joe Duncan in the Warsaw Land Company.
 Aldrich was a major in the militia and charged as one of the five defendants in Joseph’s and Hyrum’s murder.

 6.The New York Land Company wanted the 20,000 acres of Latter-day Saint-owned lands in Iowa.

 Map of the Half Breed Tract in Iowa

 In 1841, Francis Scott Key (author of the United States national anthem) visited Nauvoo and the Iowa Territory as an attorney for the New York Land Company (Sina Dubovoy, The Lost World Of Francis Scott Key (Bloomington, IN: WestBow Press, 2014)).
 While in Iowa, Key proposed a plan to aid the Iowa courts in partitioning the entire 119,000 acres of the Iowa Half Breed Tract lands.
 The New York Land Company used Key’s plan to secure more than 41 percent of the 119,000 acres and discretely and dishonestly reclaimed the 20,000+ acres purchased by Vinson Knight and Joseph Smith from Isaac Galland in 1839.

-New York Land Company leaders and other claimants were anxious to take away these lands and force the Mormons out of Iowa so they could pursue their own developments.
+New York Land Company leaders and other claimants were anxious to take away these lands and force the Saints out of Iowa so they could pursue their own developments.
 David Kilbourne, a known enemy to the Church, was the local agent for the New York Land Company.
-Kilbourne assisted various apostate members of the Church who were involved in the Nauvoo Expositor anti-Mormon newspaper.
+Kilbourne assisted various apostate members of the Church who were involved in the Nauvoo Expositor anti-Church newspaper.